REID RIDER OF THE MONTH – JUNE

 Courtney Mclaughlin (@courtmclaugh) is our Reid Rider of the Month for June

-Courtney from Toronto, Canada has become our Reid Rider of the Month for June on our Granite 1.0 after catching our eye on Instagram riding for charity with #reidbikes!
+Courtney from Toronto, Canada has become our Reid Rider of the Month for June on our Granite 1.0.
+She caught our eye on Instagram for riding for charity with #reidbikes!
 We caught up with Courtney, to find out a little bit more about her and her bike…

 When and how did you get into bike riding?

-I learned how to ride a bike as a little kid, but only picked it back up again as an adult this Spring, 2 months before a girlfriend convinced me to join Toronto’s Ride to Conquer Cancer (RTCC) this year with her.
-Probably took me about 2 weeks to feel confident and comfortable back in the saddle (and let go with one hand long enough to signal that I’m stopping haha).
-But I’ve quickly fallen into the groove of cycling and definitely feel the love the community when out on the road.
+I learned how to ride a bike as a little kid, but only picked it back up again as an adult this Spring.
+It was 2 months before a girlfriend convinced me to join Toronto’s Ride to Conquer Cancer (RTCC) this year with her.
+Probably, it took me about 2 weeks to feel confident and comfortable back in the saddle (and let go with one hand long enough to signal that I’m stopping haha).
+However, I’ve quickly fallen into the groove of cycling and definitely feel the love of the community when out on the road.

 I bought my Granite from a local Toronto bike shop.
-As my first bike purchase as an adult, I was looking for a quality road-worthy bike set for adventure, but also that would take me 225km across Southern Ontario!
+As my first bike purchase as an adult, I was looking for a quality road-worthy bike set for adventure.
+Moreover, I want a bike that would take me 225km across Southern Ontario!
 I bought with the RRTC as the priority factor.
-The shop just got their first 2 Reid’s in that week, and I swiped it right out of the storefront window as two other’s behind me had expressed interest!
+The shop just got their first 2 Reid’s in that week.
+Immediately, I swiped it right out of the store’s front window as two others behind me had expressed interest!
 I didn’t like that many other shops and brands were recommended because they were pink or purple (women’s bikes)… I needed a bike to take me the distance and look badass getting there.